 With such change happening so quickly, there’s no wonder why organizations are eager to adjust their digital strategies – and fast.

 Customers are up for grabs

 eCommerce was already an indispensable tool for so many pre-pandemic, growing rapidly over the years thanks to advances in technology, the ongoing digitalization of everyday life and changing customer preferences.
-But no one anticipated the remarkable growth in online selling that would be generated by the health crisis in 2020:
+But no one anticipated the remarkable growth in online selling that would be generated by the health crisis.

 What’s even more impressive is that people who had used online channels for less than 25% of their purchases prior to the pandemic increased their online purchases by nearly 3.5X.
 Additionally, 75% of US consumers have tried different stores, websites, or brands during the COVID-19 crisis and 60% of those same consumers expect to integrate the new brands and stores in their post-COVID-19 lives.

 That means, not only is there now the opportunity to reach the engaged and digitally savvy shoppers who have increased their online spending, but there is also a completely new group of potential buyers out there.
 The problem is how do you best capture the opportunity to engage with them?

 eCommerce is complex and constantly changing, making the competition for customers’ attention extremely difficult.
 In order to keep up, organizations need to make sure they’re optimizing every touchpoint along the buyer’s journey.
 For some organizations, this means adjusting channels and selling directly to their customers, or D2C.

 Some of the most innovative and successful brands from the last decade have been borne from the shift to D2C.
 Warby Parker, Glossier, Casper all have carved out competitive places for themselves within their respective markets by going direct.